-CreakyJoints is excited to announce a first-of-its-kind document, Raising the Voice of Patients: A Patient’s Guide to Living with Anklyosing Spondylitis.
+CreakyJoints is excited to announce a first-of-its-kind document, Raising the Voice of Patients: A Patient’s Guide to Living with Ankylosing Spondylitis.

-With the help and guidance of our Patient Council (a group of patient leaders from across the country), we have published the first comprehensive document that helps all individuals during their AS disease journey.
+With the help and guidance of our Patient Council (a group of patient leaders from across the country), we have published the first comprehensive document that helps all individuals during their journey with ankylosing spondylitis.

 Please fill out the form below to download the inaugural AS patient guidelines for free.

 If you haven’t had a chance to see our Patient Charter, please take a look.
 It spells out really clearly, we think, what it means to us to be patient-focused, and it gets at the core of our mission.